PappaNiels/FiveM-iFruit-Phone/README.md

 TriggerClientEvent("cl:ifruit:setBombContact", player, addContact, returnEvent, isServerEvent) -- or TriggerEvent if you are triggering it client-sided (remove the player parameter)
 ```

-- player = The server id that gets or loses the 'Detonate Bomb' contact (interger)
+- player = The server id that gets or loses the 'Detonate Bomb' contact (integer)
 - addContact = If the contact gets added or removed (boolean)
 - eventName = The event that triggers when you 'call' the bomb (string)
 - isServerEvent = If the event is a server event (boolean)